 6. Holiday and Wellbeing

 Finally, what measures have you got in place to ensure that your people take their all of holiday this year?
-We frequently talk to businesses who are struggling with the operational challenge of ensuring that staff take their holiday entitlement by the year end.
+We frequently talk to businesses who are struggling with the operational challenge of ensuring that staff take their holiday entitlement by the year end and this will only be made more difficult given the impact of Covid-19.

-This can lead to a whole list of issues such as burn out, illness, stress, and damage to morale (not to mention the fact that it is contrary to the working time regulations).
-Rolling over holiday to the next year is an acceptable practice but it’s certainly not best practice, and should be avoided where possible.
+Not taking holiday can lead to a whole list of issues such as burn out, illness, stress, and damage to morale (not to mention the fact that it is contrary to the working time regulations).
+Rolling over holiday to the next year is an acceptable practice and is now permitted where staff cannot take leave due to issues associated with Covid-19 but it’s certainly not best practice, and should be avoided where possible.
+Carryover also provides headache for you as employers.

 Hayley Marles is a senior associate at DAS Law.